Torstensson's Jutland campaign: Invasion

 After war was confirmed, Christian quickly initiated recruitments.
-This expanded the Danish forces from only around 13,600 men to more than 26,000, placing these under the command of Anders Bille.
+This increased the Danish forces from only around 13,600 men to more than 26,000, placing these under the command of Anders Bille.
 Bille was ordered by Christian to assemble these troops in Snoghøj in order to stop the Swedish invasion as much as possible.
-In the battle of Kolding on 9 January, Torstensson encountered a 1,400 strong Danish free cavalry corps under Friedrich von Buchwald, with these being quickly dispersed by Robert Douglas.
+In the battle of Kolding on 9 January, Torstensson encountered a 1,400-strong Danish free cavalry corps under Friedrich von Buchwald, with these being quickly dispersed by Robert Douglas.
 During the fighting, Buchwald himself was captured.

 The remaining Danes fled into the nearby Snoghøj.
 After capturing Kolding, Torstensson moved against Snoghøj.
-The commander in the city, Anders Bille, realized that resistance would be useless, and evacuated everyone he could over to Fyn before the city capitulated.
-Those remaining, in exception to the peasant soldiers, joined Swedish service after Torstensson came up to the fortifications in battle formation.
+The commander in the city, Anders Bille evacuated everyone he could over to Fyn before the city capitulated.
+The remaining troops, some 4,500 men, were all captured.
+Those who were not peasant troops joined Swedish service.

 Afterwards, the rest of the Danish Jutland army surrendered.
-By 20 January, most of Holstein and all of Jutland was in Swedish hands.
+By 20 January, most of Holstein and all of Jutland were in Swedish hands.
 Some peasants tried to resist the Swedish advance, but were dispersed or killed.

 Aftermath

 After the successful invasion, Torstensson made attempts to cross over to Fyn, but these failed.
-The war eventually ended a year later with the Second Treaty of Brömesbro in 1645, where the stipulations included the cession of Jämtland, Härjedalen, Gotland, Ösel, and Halland to Sweden, and Denmark and thus been replaced by Sweden as the dominant power in the Baltic Sea.
+The war eventually ended a year later with the Second Treaty of Brömsebro in 1645, where the stipulations included the cession of Jämtland, Härjedalen, Gotland, Ösel, and Halland to Sweden, and Denmark and thus been replaced by Sweden as the dominant power in the Baltic Sea.